2023 NFL Receiving Yards Odds

 Jerry Rice had one of the most spectacular football careers ever, and the pass-catching legend still holds the majority of key NFL receiving records today.

-Despite the fact that offenses have evolved and teams are throwing the ball more than ever, no other NFL wide receiver has been able to accomplish what Rice did.
+Even though NFL offenses have evolved and teams are throwing the ball more now than ever, no other NFL wide receiver has been able to accomplish what Rice did.

 The former first-round pick from Mississippi Valley State is still the all-time leader in receptions, total yards, and touchdowns.